Blogs

 The Persistence Gap

-Financial aid equity is not the only area where gaps are present.
-More troublingly, research from EAB reveals a dropout rate of 33% for first-generation college students within three years, compared to just 14% of continuing-generation students.
+Financial aid equity is not the only gap first-generation students face.
+Research from the Education Advisory Board (EAB) reveals a 33% dropout rate among first-generation college students within three years, compared to just 14% for continuing-generation students.

 Challenges Accessing Financial Aid

-The Free Application for Federal Student Aid is the gateway to billions of dollars in financial support, as it is required to determine eligibility for financial aid.
-The form asks questions that assume traditional financial assumptions that do not apply to many families.
-A student who can't get financial information from an absent or uncooperative parent may simply abandon the form rather than navigate a bureaucratic process that assumes cooperative family relationships.
+The Free Application for Federal Student Aid (FAFSA), which determines a student's financial aid eligibility, is the gateway to billions of dollars in financial support.
+However, this form is premised on questions that assume a traditional financial income and structure, which does not apply to many applicants' families.
+For example, a student who is unable to obtain financial information from an absent or uncooperative parent might just abandon the form rather than work through a bureaucratic process that assumes cooperative family relationships.
 According to a 2019 Consumer Reports, among applicants selected for verification, a process triggered disproportionately by the kinds of errors these situations invite, 25% dropped out of finishing the required paperwork, up from 13% just four years earlier.
-The current form filters out these students, ultimately leaving them at a disadvantage.
+The problem isn’t a question of whether students have access to these systems, but whether they are responsive to applicants’ actual circumstances and whether applicants have the necessary guidance when they are not.Although California has taken active measures to expand FAFSA completion, too many students are still excluded by systems that were not designed around their daily realities.